dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Batch/readmes/LoggingReadme.md

 ## Problem

 Our goal here is to determine if strings in a file are complete log entries and to then analyze their contents.
-We'll be analyzing the
-[Apache Unix Log Samples](http://www.monitorware.com/en/logsamples/apache.php).
-The zip file contains both access logs and error logs, and this sample is tailored for the access logs.

 This sample is an example of **batch processing** since we're analyzing data that has already been stored and is not actively growing or changing.

+## Dataset

+We'll be analyzing
+[Apache Log Samples](https://raw.githubusercontent.com/elastic/examples/master/Common%20Data%20Formats/apache_logs/apache_logs).
+Logs give us information about how users are interacting with various content on a server.
+Logs are divided into two categories: access logs and error logs, and this coding example is tailored for the access logs.

+You can read more about Apache log files [here](https://httpd.apache.org/docs/1.3/logs.html).

 ## Solution